-Underwater thermal imaging cameras are invaluable tools for capturing and visualizing heat signatures in water.
+Underwater thermal cameras are invaluable tools for capturing and visualizing heat signatures in water.
 They enable a wide range of applications, including marine research, search and rescue operations, and underwater inspections.
 In this blog post, we will explore how a underwater thermal imaging camera work to capture and display heat signatures in the challenging underwater environment.

 Overcoming Water's Absorption of Infrared Radiation